uplimit/course-dbt/greenery/W2_README.md

 - How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
 - Apply these changes to your github repo

+I did not deep dive into tests this week but I did notice that there were a handful of users who were in the `users` source model but never ordered anything.
+So I created a test on the `int_user_orders` model to see where `order_id` is `not null`.
+I think these users could be removed from the users table.

 2. Your stakeholders at Greenery want to understand the state of the data each day.
 - Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

-- Alert the source owner somehow via Slack or my company's messaging platform
+- If one of the tests fails, I could alert the source owner somehow via Slack or my company's messaging platform.
+- I want to try using the `--store-failures` flag more extensively next week when running tests.
 ---
-**Useful things I learned in this project**
+**Useful things I learned this week**
 - Why might we want **different** descriptions for tables in **source** and the **schema**?
   - The description in **source** should describe the source data
   - The description in the **schema** should describe the data you model, i.e. what transformations you did